omeka/omeka-s-developer/docs/api/rest_api.md

 must be `application/json` (or `multipart/form-data` if sending a multipart request).
 Format specifers (before `+`, i.e., `application/ld+json`, are also allowed).

+Parameters are passed to the REST API using the query string, with PHP's convention for passing arrays using square brackets in the parameter names.

 ## Authentication

 The API permits anonymous access to public resources (i.e., reading non-private